 - Install a motor lock.
 They are cheap and will discourage thieves.

-- Make sure the registration numbers and name of the mother ship are difficult to
+- Make sure the registration numbers and name of the mother ship are difficult to remove.

 - When unattended, lock your dinghy.
 An old lifeline with loops or fittings installed makes a great vinyl-covered security cable.